AndreaRibuoli/RIBY/README.md

 I am referring to [**XMLSERVICE**](https://github.com/IBM/xmlservice) project.

-During my involvement with **PowerRuby** I had little involvement with XMLSERVICE, my role was simply packaging XMLSERVICE inside the savefiles for the `RSTLICPGM`\-styled PowerRuby installation.
+During my involvement with **PowerRuby** I had little experience with XMLSERVICE, my role was simply packaging XMLSERVICE inside the savefiles for the `RSTLICPGM`\-styled PowerRuby installation.

 This February I was invited by *Alan Seiden* to his Slack community and I was pleased to have been induced to